 - 1 Tbl Water

 - Place the chicken in the base of a crock pot.
-In a mixing bowl, whisk together the balsamic vinegar, honey, garlic, salt, and chili flakes.
+In a mixing bowl, whisk together the balsamic vinegar, syrup, garlic, salt, and chili flakes.

 - Pour over the chicken.